nickriches/linguistics_handbook/docs/lecture notes/01 - Introduction.md

 This simplifies tag questions, but why is that a bad thing?
 Many languages create tag questions using single morphemes, e.g. Bengali _kanna_.

-(3) **African-American Vernacular English**:
+\(3\) **African-American Vernacular English**:

-1. He be working Tuesdays (he is usually working on a Tuesday)
+1. He be working Tuesdays \(he is usually working on a Tuesday\)
-2. He been got a job (he got a job a long time ago)
+2. He been got a job \(he got a job a long time ago\)

 It grammaticalises concepts which are not grammaticalised in Standard English.
-Therefore it is RICHER.
+Therefore it is RICHER (with regard to certain grammatical subsystems).

 So how do prescriptive grammars arise?
 They reflect the dominant dialect in the country, which in turn is a consequence of which regions hold the most political and economic power.
 As Weinreich said **'A language is a dialect with an army and a navy'**

-## Descriptive grammars - how we ACTUALLY speak
+### Descriptive grammars - how we ACTUALLY speak

-Geordie English: No plural suffix for nouns denoting a time period, e.g. *I've been here three year.*
+Geordie English: No plural suffix for nouns denoting a time period, e.g. _I've been here three year._

 Scottish English: Use of _amn't I_? as a tag question, e.g. _I'm next in line, **amn't I**?_

-## Mental grammars - the underlying system
+### Mental grammars - the underlying system

 Which of these sentences is correct?